Chatbots Lack Nuanced Communication Skills David Gurteen

 Conversational Capacities Prerequisites to a good conversation

-The Purposes of Conversation Levels of Conversation ** Close Pop-up all posts in this chapter What’s the Vibe?
+Conversations and the Adjacent Possible Levels of Conversation ** Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close To have a productive conversation, participants must possess several conversational capacities.
-In two articles, Conversation and Silence, Part One, and Conversations That Matter: What It … Continue reading Conversational Capacities Prerequisites to a good conversation
+In two articles, Conversation and Silence, Part One, and Conversations That Matter: What … Continue reading Conversational Capacities Prerequisites to a good conversation

 The Two Pillars of Truth How the scientific method and Socratic elenchus underpin civilization